RackunSec/dps/README.md

 ### Built-In Commands
 The following are built-in commands,
 * dps_uid_gen - generate a list of UIDs from a CSV file
+* dps_alias - display all user-defined aliases in the dps.ini file
 * dps_wifi_mon - set a Wi-Fi device into monitor mode
 * dps_stats - show log stats
 * dps_config - set configuration options, such as prompt style